jinghuazhao/R/gap/inst/README.md

-The data/ and demo/ directories are with the package root; the following items are available from the there upon installation.
+The data/ and demo/ directories are with the package root; the following items are available from there upon installation.

 Name           | Description
 ---------------|----------------------------------------------